 Teaching New Students

 New students do not learn rules as quickly as remedial students, and they need a lot more repetition.
 However, they do not have to be retrained to look at every sound from left to right or continually reminded not to guess at words.
-To cut down on the amount of repetition you have to personally do, you can use the leapfrog movies, The Talking Letter Factory and The Talking Word Factory.
-Plus, kids love Tad the frog and you will get more laundry done.
-The online lessons at starfall.com are good to use after Tad.
+To cut down on the amount of repetition you have to personally do, you can use the leapfrog movies The Talking Letter Factory for learning letter names and sounds.
+A good online program to use as a fun follow on is Read, Write, Type.
 If you do not have a high speed internet connection, you can find useful free phonics lessons in both written and mp3 format at Don Potter's education page.

 You need to do actual reading and writing on paper, and not just electronic activities.
 Writing and spelling are especially important.
 "Invented" spelling merely reinforces bad habits.
 Spelling correctly reinforces the proper learning of words and sounds.